-It is possible that other brain areas are also supplying top-down drive to visual cortex and/or the hippocampus.
-Candidate areas for such modulation include regions of prefrontal and parietal cortex that are implicated in the control of visual attention (Corbetta & Shulman, 2002), memory-guided attention (Rosen et al., 2015, 2016; Poskanzer & Aly, 2023), and resolving memory competition (Wimber et al., 2015; Anderson & Hulbert, 2021).
+Our focus on the hippocampus as a top-down modulator is justified given strong behavioral evidence that memory is contributing to attentional behavior in our task, as well as prior work implicating the hippocampus in memory-guided attention (Chun & Turk-Browne, 2007; Aly & Turk-Browne, 2017) and showing its necessity for preparatory coding in visual cortex (Finnie et al., 2021).
+However, it is possible that other brain areas are also supplying top-down drive to visual cortex and/or the hippocampus.
+Candidate areas for such modulation include control-related regions of prefrontal and parietal cortex that are implicated in the control of visual attention (Corbetta & Shulman, 2002) and memory-quided attention (Rosen et al., 2015, 2016) and in resolving memory competition (Wimber et al., 2015; Anderson & Hulbert, 2021).
 One intriguing possibility is that control-related cortical regions play an important role in enabling top-down spatial attention in the face of memory competition early in learning when hippocampal memories are not well formed or too overlapping to prevent interference.
 However, once hippocampal memory representations are sufficiently differentiated, the need for control resources may be reduced (Kuhl et al., 2007).
-While we did not observe any link between univariate activity in the dorsal attention network (which includes lateral frontoparietal areas) and visual cortex preparatory coding in this study, it's important to note that our measurements were made after considerable training occurred in session 1.
-Future work could examine different neocortical systems as memories are acquired to better understand the contributions of multiple brain areas to competition resolution and memory-guided attention.
+The influence of top-down control areas may also explain why we observed a relationship between distinct hippocampal representations and preparatory activity in visual cortex only for memories with the highest similarity.
+High levels of memory similarity may necessitate more influence from the hippocampus, which is thought to be uniquely suited to discriminate overlapping neural codes, while control-related regions may be able to regulate visual cortical representations in other cases.
+Future work can test these ideas by tracking the engagement of different neocortical systems and their interaction with the hippocampus as memories are acquired and as they are subsequently used to guide behavior.

-To conclude, we show that hippocampal mechanisms for differentiating competing memories are associated with more accurate attentional selection and with more precise preparatory activity in the visual system.
+To conclude, we show that hippocampal mechanisms for differentiating competing memories influence the precision of attentional selection and modulate preparatory activity in the visual system.
 Our results demonstrate linked mechanisms that overcome competition in memory and perception and argue for a broad role for memory systems in shaping adaptive perceptual behavior.